 The church today in America is, in a lot of ways, paralyzed by society.

-We fear speaking out in truth because we don’t want to face the pain of being labeled.
+We fear speaking out because we don’t want to face the pain of being labeled.

 We remain silent because of the backlash!
 The church fears society will call us bigots, intolerant, judgmental.
 We fear sharing our faith with friends and family because they may distance themselves from us.